2016– 2017 FOREIGN LANGUAGE PLACEMENT INFORMATION

 You must provide your Tulane User ID (the part of your Tulane e-mail address before the @) and password to access the online form.
 If you do not know your Tulane User ID, contact the Technology Services Help Desk at 504 862-8888.

-Once you have completed and submitted the form, your placement will be determined, and you will receive notification via your Tulane e-mail address.
-Please allow at least three business days for the placement notification to be sent.
+Once you have completed and submitted the form (and the online test, where specified), your placement will be determined, and you will receive notification via your Tulane e-mail address.
+Please allow at least two business days for the placement notification to be sent.

 Note: Students who do not have Internet access or who have disabilities that prevent use of the Internet may contact the Language Learning Center office for assistance with the online process.